glisak/Rhetos-wiki/Row-permissions.md

 * **InheritFrom** concept's parameter is the full name of `DocumentComment` entity's reference property (`Reference Document`) that references the "parent" entity with row permissions that will be inherited.

-## 5. Client side - Reading data with row permissions
+## 5. Client code - Reading data with row permissions

 *The following examples use the test data from Rhetos unit tests.
 To prepare the data, open the `CommonConceptsTest.sln` solution in the Rhetos source and run the tests in the `RowPermissionsDemo` class.*